-The Wisconsin Triangle is the bucket-list buddies-trip combining Destination Kohler, Erin Hills, and Sand Valley into one 5-day Wisconsin pilgrimage — 13 catalog courses including Whistling Straits, Blackwolf Run, Sand Valley, Mammoth Dunes, Sedge Valley, The Lido, and the 2017 U.S. Open host, $$$$ pricing, MKE airport, best played May through October.
+The Wisconsin Triangle is the Midwest's ultimate bucket-list golf circuit, linking Destination Kohler, Erin Hills, and Sand Valley into one MKE-anchored 5-day route, 12 courses in our catalog, $$$$ pricing, best played May through October.

 The synthetic Wisconsin Triangle pulls Destination Kohler's four-course Pete Dye stable, Erin Hills (2017 U.S. Open), and the Sand Valley resort's five Coore-Crenshaw / Doak / Kidd marquees into a single 5-day MKE-anchored buddies trip.
 Standard routing: 2 nights at Kohler (Whistling Straits Straits + Blackwolf Run River), 1 transit day through Erin Hills, 2 nights at Sand Valley (Sand Valley + Mammoth Dunes + Sedge Valley).
 Tour operators package it as the 'Wisconsin Triangle' or 'Big Three.'
 Three world-class properties, four PGA / USGA major championships hosted between them in the last 20 years, 90 driving miles between the farthest two vertices.
 Peak season May through October.